scalessim/SCALES-DRP/docs/source/Primitives.rst

       * SATFLAG: set to ``True`` if operation is performed.
       * NSATFLAG: set to the count of saturated pixels.

    Updates the flag extension of the image in the returned arguments.
+Similarly ``hot pixels`` and ``cold pixels``  are identified and masked by searching the pixels brighter/dimmer than the local median value.
+The ``noisy pixels`` are identified by calculating the standard deviation over time for each pixel.
+Pixels with unusually high temporal standard deviation are flagged.

 FlatFielding